cerner/fhir.cerner.com/README.md

 - fields: The list of defined fields
     - name: The name of the field.
 This will be generated as a link based on `field_name_base_url`
     - required: Whether or not the field is required.
 This is not necessarily whether the field is required by the FHIR<sup>®</sup> standard, but rather whether it is required by our server implementation.
-    - cardinality: The is the defined cardinality for the field
     - type: The type of the field.
 If found in `lib/resources/<version>/types.yaml`, this field will be linked to the specified resource.
     - description: The description of the field.
     - example: An example of how the field should be populated.
 The generated examples will be enclosed in &lt;pre&gt; tags to preserve formatting.